 When we were there, wildfires in the park had been burning for about 10 days.
 No new back-country permits were being issued, and no campfires were allowed anywhere in thepark (camp stoves were still okay at campsites only) but that didn’t affect our plans at all, and we just dealt with hazy skies.

 View of Saint Mary Lake, August 12, 2017, hazy from wildfire smoke

-I had been hoping to see the Perseid meteor shower from our camp site, but even if they skies hadn’t been smoky, it was cloudy those nights.
+I had been hoping to see the Perseid meteor shower from our camp site, but even if the skies hadn’t been smoky, it was cloudy those nights.
 We were all exhausted from hiking and playing in the river to be too disappointed about this.
 The kids made sure to have their “special ramen” and made sure our neighbors knew that “ramen makes you toot.”
 They were from Seattle and before leaving, they gave us a bag of Peet’s ground coffee (because we’d very sadly left ours at home) and I’m still grateful.
 (I love you, Lisa!)
 What an amazing place in the world.
-Number ten on our list, and number one in our hearts.
+Number ten on our list of National Parks visited, and number one in our hearts.

 Hiding from the wind at Rising Sun along St. Mary Lake